Yes, gear acquisition syndrome (GAS) seems ever-present in some photographers.

-For nature photography, I can rent a Fujinon XF100-400mmF4.5-5.6 R LM OIS WR when needed.
-But I most likely won't need it on a regular basis.
-I would also love a Fujifilm X100F for when my travel companion, my spouse, gets annoyed with the bulk of the Fujifilm X-T2 occupying the dinner table when we eat out but also for personal [photowallks].
+While I save up, I can rent a Fujinon XF100-400mmF4.5-5.6 R LM OIS WR for bird photography when needed.
+But I most likely won't need it regularly.
+I also want a Fujifilm X100F when Bhavna gets annoyed that the bulk of the Fujifilm X-T2 and XF16-55mmF2.8 R LM WR have occupied the dinner table when we eat out; but also for personal [photowallks].

-On my shortlist of items to purchase for my new kit, are a flash unit, L-bracket and strap.
+A flash unit, L-bracket and strap are on my shortlist of items to purchase for my new kit.
 I don't know much about how well the Fujifilm EF-X500 flash units perform.
 I am willing to consider third-party flash units so long as they are fully compatible with all the functionality possible with the Fujifilm X-T2.
 I haven't researched to find out what's available.

-My Nikon L-bracket was a from Really Right Stuff, so I expect I will purchase from the same brand.
+My Nikon L-bracket was from Really Right Stuff, so I expect to purchase from the same brand.
 I have been getting by without one, but I am annoyed that I can't shoot vertically on my tripod.
 The Really Right Stuff BXT2 plates for the Fujifilm X-T2 are currently out of stock.